kevydotvinu/kevydotvinu/README.md

-Hi there, I have renamed my username recently because of some strange reason.
+Hi there, I have renamed my username recently because of some strange reasons.
 Please go to [github.com/k37y](https://github.com/k37y) for my account.